Tipperary Excel

 Tipperary Excel is an arts and cultural centre located in Tipperary, Ireland, opened in 2001.

 History

 The Excel was opened by then-Taoiseach Bertie Ahern on 5 May 2001.
 Its theatre is named after Simon Ryan (died 2011), a brother of Tony Ryan and a longtime promoter of amateur theatre.

 Tipperary Excel Youth Theatre Group holds an annual play, and productions touring Ireland regularly play at the Excel.

+During the COVID-19 pandemic, the Excel was used as a courthouse.

+In 2022, Gemma Hayes performed a show at the Excel for Mabon, an autumn equinox festival.